malyvoj3/csvw-validator/README.md

 </build>
 ```

-then you can add the dependency, eg.:
+then you have to add dependencies:

 ```
 <dependencies>